 Split into evenly divided panes, a sash window was far cheaper to install and replace compared to the high cost of single sheets of glass.
 In fact, because of the improvements made in the manufacturing of glass over the past 500 years, sash designs have largely been informed by the advancements made in the window industry.

 Window manufacturing significantly improved in the Victorian period, which allowed for even larger panes of glass, turning the installation of the windows into something of a fashion statement.
 The size of the pane of glass on show was also a display of wealth and prosperity, but this produced a further problem due to the increased weight.
 This is when sash horns were introduced, helping to strengthen the mortice and tenon joints of the window.

-Due to the high manufacturing costs of sash windows compared to cheaper, mass produced alternatives, the Edwardian Era saw the popularity of the design slowly began to wane.
-The 1930’s was really the last period that saw them fitted on a large scale, heavily influenced by the Georgian version of the window.
+Due to the high manufacturing costs of sash windows compared to cheaper, mass-produced alternatives, the Edwardian Era saw the popularity of the design slowly begin to wane.
+The 1930s was really the last period that saw them fitted on a large scale, heavily influenced by the Georgian version of the window.
 While modern manufacturing processes and improvements in window design have led to the decline of sash windows being installed, they are still manufactured in smaller quantities today.

 With such a rich cultural history, it is unlikely the design will ever disappear completely, despite being replaced in most modern refits.
 There is an undeniable character found in the design of a sash window, reflecting the practicality, strength and durability found so commonly in the people of Britain themselves.